 Any kind of renal trauma may prevent a kidney from working correctly and carries the potential to be serious.

 The kidney’s main purpose is to act as the body’s filter.
 It keeps us healthy by:

 - Regulating blood pressure and red blood cells counts

 When the kidneys are damaged, these functions may be compromised, causing the body serious problems.
 In some cases, the accident victim may require dialysis.

-The kidney is the most common injured urinary tract organ in serious trauma cases.
+The kidney is the most common injured organ in serious trauma cases.
 Renal blunt trauma may be caused in car accidents by an impact with any part of the vehicle’s interior, such as door handles or controls.

 It may also occur when the body is jolted after being propelled forward quickly.
 Children are particularly vulnerable to this type of injury in a car crash.

 Penetrating trauma may be caused by an object entering the body.
 This can be a part of the accident victim’s car, the other driver’s car, or another piece of debris involved in the crash.

 Renal injuries are categorized on a 5-grade scale.
 Minor injuries such as bruising are grade 1.
 Grade 5 is the most serious, such as where the kidney is no longer connected to the body’s blood supply.